Virtual learning with the Torch Academy

-In summer 2021, Franklin-Essex-Hamilton BOCES will launch a new virtual learning school for students in grades K-12.
+Franklin-Essex-Hamilton BOCES’s Torch Academy is a virtual learning school for students in grades K-12.

-That’s why we’re creating a new virtual pathway for students in our component districts.
-They can choose to take an entire school year virtually, or they can pick up a single virtual class as an elective or core class as needed.
+While most students are better served in a classroom environment, some are more successful with remote learning.
+Torch Academy allows those students to choose to take an entire school year virtually, or they can pick up a single virtual class as an elective or core class.

 About the academy

-Courses are taught by state-certified teachers in an asynchronous manner (asynchronous means that teachers assign classwork and students then do the work on their own time).
-Students have the flexibility to choose when to do their classwork.
+Courses are taught by state-certified teachers in an asynchronous manner.
+Asynchronous means that teachers assign classwork, then students do the work on their own time, giving them flexibility in scheduling their days.

-There are hundreds of course offerings, giving children in the region access to many more options than could be taught in local schools.
-Extra motivated students can accelerate their learning and focus their studies the same way that students in more populous school districts can.
+There are a number of offerings, giving students access to choices that may not be available otherwise.
+Extra motivated students can accelerate their learning and focus their studies in areas that interest them.

 Students who have fallen behind can use the Torch Academy to catch up.
-The program will assess the student’s learning in a particular course, then create an individualized plan that focuses on filling in the student’s gaps in knowledge.
+If the student is retaking a class they have previously failed, the program can assess the student’s learning in a particular course, then create an individualized plan that focuses on filling in the student’s gaps in knowledge.

 Fully supported instruction

-FEH BOCES is partnering with Edgenuity to offer hundreds of courses through the virtual academy.
-In addition to multiple layers of support by class teachers and Edgenuity coaches and coordinators, an on-site facilitator will monitor students’ progress in their coursework.
-When a student isn’t staying on track, the facilitator will call them back to in-person instruction until they are caught back up.
-The student will be required to come into either Adirondack Educational Center in Saranac Lake or North Franklin Education Center in Malone, depending on student home district.
-We will have a Learning Lab space available for this use at both schools.
+FEH BOCES is partnering with Edgenuity and Florida Virtual School to offer courses through the Torch Academy.
+In addition to multiple layers of support from online teachers, coaches and coordinators, an on-site facilitator will monitor students’ progress in their coursework.
+When a student isn’t staying on track, the facilitator will call them back to in-person instruction until they are caught up.
+The student will be required to come into the Learning Lab at Adirondack Educational Center in Saranac Lake or North Franklin Education Center in Malone, depending on the student’s home district.

 Teachers have known for a long time that education needs to change.
 In professional development spaces, teachers have talked for ages about personalizing instruction to each student, allowing kids to learn at their own pace, and meeting kids where they’re at.
 The reality of a day-to-day classroom often prevented this from happening.